mawmaw1/HackerNewsClone/README.md

 # Hacker News

 ## Participation percentage
-- Magnus 33%
+- Magnus 25%
-- Kristian 33%
+- Kristian 25%
-- Kristoffer N 33%
+- Kristoffer N 25%
-- Christopher B 0% (was sleeping the entire time)
+- Christopher B 25%
+The hand in was completed with everyone participating, and everyone was present during the assignment.

 ## 2 - Logical Data Model